The comprehensive guide to just-in-time manufacturing

 Let’s dissect the question into three puzzle pieces.

-JIT philosophy initially referred to the production of goods to meet exact customer demands just in time.
-In this scenario, the customer could mean the final buyer of the product or a manufacturing process along the production line.
+JIT philosophy initially focused on the production of goods to meet exact customer demands rather than making and storing them in advance.
+In this scenario, the customer could mean the final buyer of the product or the next manufacturing process along the production line.
 Currently, JIT manufacturing is commonly interpreted as production or manufacturing with minimal waste — including time, resources, and materials.

 A JIT environment is established by the previously mentioned philosophy since JIT mandates that you manufacture products efficiently and keep an eye on every production process.
 Some key elements in this environment are repetitive manufacturing, total quality management, employee engagement, and healthy supplier partnerships.

 Employees are equipped with just-in-time control methods in their daily operations if JIT manufacturing is implemented at their company.
-The characteristics of a JIT control technique include:
+The characteristics of JIT control techniques include:

 Get total inventory control